awsdocs/amazon-s3-userguide/doc_source/configuring-bucket-key.md

 When an S3 Bucket Key is enabled for the source or destination bucket, the encryption context will be the bucket Amazon Resource Name \(ARN\) and not the object ARN, for example, `arn:aws:s3:::bucket_ARN`\.
 You need to update your IAM policies to use the bucket ARN for the encryption context\.
 For more information, see [Granting additional permissions for the IAM role](replication-config-for-kms-objects.md#replication-kms-extra-permissions)\.

 The following examples illustrate how an S3 Bucket Key works with replication\.
-For more information, see [Replicating objects created with server\-side encryption \(SSE\) using AWS KMS CMKs](replication-config-for-kms-objects.md)\.
+For more information, see [Replicating objects created with server\-side encryption \(SSE\) using KMS keys](replication-config-for-kms-objects.md)\.

 **Prerequisite:**
 Before you configure your bucket to use an S3 Bucket Key, review [Changes to note before enabling an S3 Bucket Key](bucket-key.md#bucket-key-changes)\.